silverstripe/developer-docs/en/02_Developer_Guides/15_Customising_the_Admin_Interface/04_Preview.md

 ```

 The CMSEditLink doesn't matter so much for this implementation.
 It is required
-by the `Previewable` interface so some implementation must be provided, but
+by the `CMSPreviewable` interface so some implementation must be provided, but
 you can safely return `null` or an empty string with no repercussions in this
 situation.